Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Benchmark

-We saw this explicitly testing full-sky lensing reconstruction with CMB-S4 like settings ($(\lmaxunl,\lmaxlen)=(4500,4000)$, polarization noise level of $\sqrt{2}$ arcmin, and 4 CPUs), reconstructing the lensing potential using polarization-only maps, using both \lenspyx, and the new implementation for the forward and adjoint operations.
-With \lenspyx, we observed that a target resolution of about $1.0$ arcmin is beneficial for a stable reconstruction of the very largest modes of the lensing potential in experimental configurations like these, resulting in execution times for a single adjoint operation of about three minutes.
+We saw this explicitly by testing the full-sky lensing reconstruction with CMB-S4-like settings ($(\lmaxunl,\lmaxlen)=(4500,4000)$, a polarization noise level of $\sqrt{2}$ arcmin, and 4 CPUs), reconstructing the lensing potential using polarization-only maps, using both \lenspyx, and the new implementation for the forward and adjoint operations.
+With \lenspyx, we observed that a target resolution of about $1.0$ arcmin is beneficial for a stable reconstruction of the very largest modes of the lensing potential in experimental configurations like these, resulting in execution times for a single adjoint operation of about 3 minutes.
 This is significantly longer than for the new implementation, for which we find execution times of only $8$ seconds for better accuracy.
-Analogously, we find for the execution time of a typical full iteration step of lensing reconstruction $\sim 25$ minutes, or $\sim 4$ minutes, respectively. and the speed-up is even larger for lower $\lmax$ analyses ($\sim 24$ minutes vs. $\sim 2$ for $((\lmaxunl,\lmaxlen)=(3200,3000)$).
-It is worth mentioning that with \lenspyx at this resolution, outliers can happen occasionally that can take more than $1$ hour or not converge at all.
+Analogously, we find for the execution time of a typical full-iteration step of a lensing reconstruction $\sim 25$ minutes, or $\sim 4$ minutes, respectively, and the speed-up is even larger for lower $\lmax$ analyses ($\sim 24$ minutes vs. $\sim 2$ for $((\lmaxunl,\lmaxlen)=(3200,3000)$).
+It is worth mentioning that with \lenspyx at this resolution, outliers can occasionally occur.
+They can take more than $\text{one}$ hour or do not converge at all.
 This is directly due to the lower accuracy, in particular very close to the poles, where the bicubic spline method is less accurate.
-This has not been observed with the new implementation, which has an error map uniform across the entire sphere.
-We observed something similar for temperature-only reconstruction, where an effective relative accuracy of $10^{-7}$ seems generally required for successful convergence of the lensing map search on the very largest scales.
-This is an accuracy that is accessible only with the implementation discussed here.
+This has not been observed with the new implementation, whose error map is uniform across the entire sphere.
+We observed something similar for temperature-only reconstruction, where an effective relative accuracy of $10^{-7}$ generally appears to be required for a successful convergence of the lensing-map search on the very largest scales.
+This accuracy is accessible only with the implementation discussed here.